 The rights and responsibilities outlined in this handbook will be discussed at school by students, teachers, administrators, and others.
 I encourage you to spend some time with your child to review its contents and to commit to make this school year one of the best ever!
-By adhering to the guidelines in this Student Code of Conduct handbook, and working together, we can ensure that all students in the Leon County School District are provided the very best educational opportunities and experience.
+By adhering to the guidelines in this Student Code of Conduct Handbook, and working together, we can ensure that all students in the Leon County School District are provided the very best educational opportunities and experiences we have to offer.